mlynch1985/terraform/custom-modules-examples/asg/README.md

 - `image_id` - Specify the AMI ID of the image to be used for each EC2 instance.
 - `instance_type` - Specify the EC2 instance size.
-- `kms_key_arn` - Provide the KMS Key ARN used to encrypt the EBS Volumes.
 - `server_name` - Specify the server name to used for the Name Tag.
 - `subnets` - List of subnet IDs to launch instances in.
 - `vpc_security_group_ids` - Provide a list of security group IDs to attach to this instance.